LaunchCode-Education-Archived/liftoff-OLD/tutorials/deploy-java/README.md

 spring.datasource.tomcat.max-active = 4
 ```

 The first property we’ll change to `none`.
 Previously, we’ve let Hibernate manage our database, but this will be problematic in production.
 Soon, we’ll use another tool to help manage how our database is configured.

 The second property is used to limit our active connections to our database.
-Typically, Spring Boot sets reasonable defaults to the number of active connections, but Pivotal’s Spark databases only allow four connections at a time.
+By default, Spring uses an high number of connections (100) but Pivotal’s Spark databases only allow four connections at a time.

 ## Flyway Database Migration

 Previously we’ve used Hibernate to create and update our database tables.
 This is great for testing and allows us to add and change database schema on the fly.
-But, in the real world, we have to be careful to maintain our data in production, and be very intentional in the changes that we make to our database.
+But, in the real world we have to be careful to maintain our data in production, and should be very intentional in the changes that we make to our database.
 Flyway is a tool that uses SQL scripts to create, change, and migrate database schemas and data.
 These SQL scripts will live alongside our project and will provide a way for us to easily recreate the structure of our database, as well as make additional changes in the future.
 Flyway tracks scripts that have been executed, and detects new scripts and runs them at startup.

 First, add the following dependency to our `build.gradle` `dependencies` section.
 Spring Boot will detect this dependency, and automatically start using Flyway.
 We will also need to provide our application with SQL scripts for _how_ Flyway should manage our database.